 2. Lameness inspection

 A horse that has an irregular gait is referred to as lame and not crippled as humans are called.
 The lameness is often only obvious when the horse is walking on a hard surface.
 But not always.
-The walk may only be irregular if the horse is moving on soft ground.
+In some cases, the walk is only irregular when the horse is moving on soft ground.
 What complicates things in four-footed animals is that a disorder in one leg will influence the movements of the other three legs.
 And it gets even more complicated if the lameness concerns two of the four legs.

 “Out of the way!
 Watch out!
 This is an Amor!”
 A man emerges from the waiting area at the patients’ entrance to the Clinic for Surgery leading his horse.
 They are walking across the inspection area to the stables.
 He has stretched his arm to keep the animal at a safe distance.
 He hands the animal over to an animal caretaker and they both disappear down the hall to the stables.
 It becomes evident the next day from the patient’s report that the gelding is a son of the stallion Amor.
 It has Trakehner blood in its veins.
 He was imported for the purpose of breeding recreational riding horses using workhorses from the provinces of Gelderland and Groningen.
 Their work in the fields had meanwhile been largely taken over by tractors.
 Stallions were imported from Germany, England and France for the transformation of workhorses into recreational horses.
 Amor was the most popular among breeders: he sired 1653 offspring here; was approved by the studbook and was declared 'preferent', being the highest predicate granted to a stallion by the Dutch studbook for riding horses (KWPN).
 There is even a statue in his honour.